 The CEO Lawyer Personal Injury Law Firm was founded by attorney Ali Awad, who made it into one of the fastest-growing law firms in the country.
 With more than twenty years of combined experience, Mr. Awad and his legal team have recovered millions of dollars in compensation for injured people and their families.

 When he’s not fighting for clients in the boardroom or the courtroom, he can be found giving no-nonsense legal advice to more than a million followers on social media.
-Contact his expert legal team today by calling 833-254-2923.
+If you need assistance from a personal injury attorney in Duluth, contact his expert legal team today by calling (470) 323-8779.

 Step 1 of 7